| | |

 to 80°C

+in 5 consecutive sunny days in May.
 Installing controls on the solar pool heating system will produce additional energy because the system activates automatically when the sun's energy is available.
 If the pool gets too hot the solar system can be switched off or used to cool the water by running it at night.
 There is no precipitation of lime or calcium within the solar pool panels as commonly afflicts conventional gas heaters, due to the low temperature differences between panel heated water and the rest of the pool (3 to 5°C as opposed to 50°C for a gas heater).
-Panels operate at 10 to 12 psi, though may take higher pressures up to 40 psi. |
+Panels operate at 10 to 12 psi, though may take higher pressures up to 40 psi. | |

 |